GEOTECHNICAL ENGINEERING - 2022/3

 Independent Learning Hours: 90

 - Limit states, safety, and drainage conditions

-- Bearing capacity of shallow and piled foundations
+- Bearing capacity of shallow and deep foundations

 - Stress distributions, theory of elasticity